Lisburn: Absentee proprietors

 In 1842, Captain Richard Seymour-Conway (1800–1870), the 4th Marquess of Hertford, inherited 10 by 14 mile Lagan Valley estate on which some 4,000 tenants (and many more sub-tenants) provided an income of £60,000 (or £5 million in today's money).
 Yet he was to visit it but once, and then with the wish that, "pray God!", he should never have to do so again.
 When the edge of the Great Irish Famine reached the valley in 1847 and 1848, the Marquess declined to join the mill owners in subscribing to the relief efforts.
 London's Wallace Collection, named after his illegitimate Parisian son and heir Sir Richard Wallace, is testimony to his chief passion, the acquisition of art.

 Wallace (1818–1890) was created baronet in 1871 and was the Conservative and Unionist Member of Parliament (MP) for Lisburn from 1873 to 1885 (when Lisburn was incorporated into the new South Antrim constituency).
 His bequests to the people of Lisburn included Wallace Park, grounds for the Intermediate and University School (later renamed in his honour, Wallace High School), and a remodelling of the Market House.
 (The large residence he built on Castle Street, but never occupied, today houses offices of the South Eastern Regional College).
-In 1872 he donated 50 "Wallace" drinking fountains (cast from a sculpture of Charles-Auguste Lebourg), to Paris (on whose humanitarian relief during the German siege of 1870–1871 he had already spent a considerable fortune) and five to Lisburn where one is still to be found in Castle Gardens and another in Wallace Park.
-The town responded with a memorial to Wallace In Castle Gardens.
+In 1872 he donated 50 "Wallace" drinking fountains, cast from a sculpture of Charles-Auguste Lebourg, to Paris (on whose humanitarian relief during the German siege of 1870–1871 he had already spent a considerable fortune) and five to Lisburn.
+One is still to be found in Castle Gardens and another in Wallace Park.
+The town commemorated Wallace with a memorial in Castle Gardens.